mark-wiemer/adware-free-macro-creator/README.md

 ## Compile Instructions

-Source requires the latest version of [AutoHotkey](https://www.autohotkey.com/) to run.
+Source requires the latest version of [AutoHotkey v1](https://www.autohotkey.com/) to run.
+AutoHotkey v2 is not supported.

 The source for SciLexer.dll can be found at [fincs/SciTE4AutoHotkey](https://github.com/fincs/SciTE4AutoHotkey).